 - Always keep your checkbook with you.
 Don’t leave it laying out in plain sight in your room.
 Also, be sure to secure or hide the box of unused checks.

 - Be very careful with your credit cards.
 They have become the theft item of choice in recent years.
-Don’t delay in reporting lost or stolen credit cards to the company and to Public Safety.
+Don’t delay in reporting lost or stolen credit cards to the company and to Campus Security.

 - Lock your door whenever you leave your room, regardless of the length of time you plan to be gone.
 It only takes a few seconds for someone to enter your room and steal your valuables.